herrcristi/small-cpp-utils/README.md

 -   lock_queue (queue with waiting mechanism to use in concurrent environment)
 -   time_queue (creates a queue for delay requests)
 -   worker_thread (creates workers on separate threads that do task when requested, based on lock_queue and time_queue)
+-   jobs_engine (using a thread pool based on worker_thread process different jobs with config execution pattern)
 -   spinlock (or critical_section to do quick locks)

 #